tolking/blog/blog/lib/vuepress-plugin-blog-multidir.md

   - vue
   - vuepress
 categories:
-  - documentation
+  - project
 ---

-> Build your blog through multiple folders
+Build your blog through multiple folders

 **This plugin is for Vuepress 1.0**